tuanhdao/MEDLabSocial/README.md

 		 - Within this routine, click on the component named result_trigger (will have a suffix denoting round number) > Hardware > Choose the correct parallel port address in the drop-down menu.
  - Once you complete all of these edits, run the task in its entirety to test it.

-## 5. Sending Triggers through a Serial Port
+## 4. Editing the Task to Send Triggers through a Serial Port
 **Introduction to Serial Ports**
 - Helpful resource introducing serial ports: https://learn.sparkfun.com/tutorials/serial-communication/all
 - Serial ports are a bit more narrow than parallel ports and include 9 pins only.
 Their names are COM1, COM2, COM3, COM4 etc. Serial ports are now more commonly found on various devices while parallel ports are mostly deprecated.
 You cannot install a parallel port card into laptops or small computers.
 Brain Products now offer an add-in accessory named the TriggerBox, which provides a reliable virtual serial port via USB that can be directly addressed from your stimulus presentation software.